20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 4. Onions should become translucent (see-through) but not brown

-5. Add minced garlic
+5. Add minced garlic to pot

 6. Stir constantly for 30 seconds